openSUSE/people/sources/2007-08-09-pascal-bleser.md

 **In what way do you participate in the openSUSE project?**

-As explained above, it’s quite a while I’m packaging RPMs for SUSE, and I suppose pretty much everyone knows my “guru” repository.
-It’s the 2nd largest package repository in the openSUSE community, after Packman.
+As explained above, it’s quite a while I’m packaging RPMs for SUSE, and I suppose pretty much everyone knows my [“guru” repository](http://opensuse-community.org/Guru).
+It’s the 2nd largest package repository in the openSUSE community, after [Packman](http://opensuse-community.org/Packman).
 Note that I have lots of contact with the Packman team and that I should be merging with them some day, eventually.
-I use their Subversion infrastructure to commit packaging sources and developed most of their new website.
+I use their [Subversion infrastructure](http://cia.vc/stats/project/PackMan) to commit packaging sources and developed most of their new [website](http://packman.links2linux.org/).
-I’m also listed as one of the most prolific packagers on PBone — the only individuals who score higher are fellow Belgians whom I know personally (Dries Verachtert and Dag Wieers).
+I’m also listed as one of the most prolific packagers on [PBone](http://rpm.pbone.net/index.php3/stat/15/sort/1) — the only individuals who score higher are fellow Belgians whom I know personally (Dries Verachtert and Dag Wieers).

-Apart from that, I’m trying to contribute to discussions in and around the community on several openSUSE mailing-lists and spend most evenings helping and as an op on the #suse IRC channel as well as #opensuse-de, #opensuse-fr, and a few other opensuse channels over there.
+Apart from that, I’m trying to contribute to discussions in and around the community on several openSUSE mailing-lists and spend most evenings helping and as an op on the [#suse IRC channel](irc://irc.freenode.net/#suse) as well as #opensuse-de, #opensuse-fr, and a few other opensuse channels over there.

-I spend my remaining spare time working on the openSUSE Software Portal project that is still in its infancy but hopefully will be the Ã¼ber-killer web site for openSUSE users some day ;)
+I spend my remaining spare time working on the [openSUSE Software Portal project](http://en.opensuse.org/Software_Portal) that is still in its infancy but hopefully will be the über-killer web site for openSUSE users some day ;)

-I also hacked a small but nice little tool called “webpin” that acts as a command-line frontend to Benjamin Weber‘s excellent openSUSE Package Search service.
+I also hacked a small but nice little tool called [“webpin”](http://dev-loki.blogspot.com/search/label/webpin) that acts as a command-line frontend to [Benjamin Weber](http://blogs.warwick.ac.uk/bweber/)‘s excellent openSUSE [Package Search service](http://benjiweber.co.uk:8080/webpin/).

 And, well, other bits and pieces here and there.